rocket-pool/RPIPs/RPIPs/RPIP-use-latest-delegate.md

 - Does **not** retroactively modify minipools on older Smartnode versions.
 - Does **not** itself implement forced exits; it enables future governance-approved mechanisms.

-### Re-enable Conditions

-In the event of an unsafe or bugged delegate update, ???

 ### Delegate Update Oversight

-- Potentially controversial delegate updates SHALL be implemented only after pDAO vetting via vote. [what kind of vote]
+- Potentially controversial delegate updates MUST only be implemented after pDAO vetting via vote.
+A sentiment poll SHOULD be sufficient to determine if an official vote is required.

 ## Rationale